 - 25 the spatial mapping by multi-array beamforming method (SMAB, in supplementary information in Köhler et al., 2016) to locate the tremor source using the KBS and BRA array.
 Location accuracy is limited because of the resolution limit of array beamforming at these wavelengths (about 400 m).
 Apart from the shoreline cliff being the source, another potential source is therefore the harbor dock, a grounded artificial structure with an extent of about 100 m.
 However, ocean wave activity should cause vibration of the dock at high as well as at low tides, unless an unknown mechanism causes vibrations only if the water - 30 level reaches the upper part of the structure.
-We therefore have more evidence for the cliff at the marine cave being the source of the tremor.
-The slamming forces of breaking ocean waves might be stronger in the cave because of the confined space, which could be an explanation for the signal strength even at 2 km distance (BRA array).
+We therefore have more evidence for the cliff andat the marine cave being the source of the tremor.
+The slamming forces of breaking ocean waves might be stronger in the cave because of the confined space, The cave structure might lead to an amplification effect which could be an explanation for the signal strength even at 2 km distance (BRA array).
 No similar signals are observed from a few other shoreline cliffs in the area which are located between mostly flat beaches.